broadinstitute/ssGSEA2.0/Readme.md

 ##### **iOS/MAC**
 In order to invoke file dialogs as decribed above, the [XQuartz](https://www.xquartz.org) X Window System is required.
 Once installed ```ssgsea-gui.R``` can be sourced into an R session.

+### R Package
+For use in R, Nicole Gay has created an [R package](https://github.com/nicolerg/ssGSEA2.0) that incorporates ssGSEA2.0, along with required dependencies for both R 3.6 and R >= 4.0.
+Instruction for use of the library can be found along with the package on [GitHub](https://github.com/nicolerg/ssGSEA2.0).

 ### Command line